Turning the immune system against metastatic breast cancer

 The responses to checkpoint inhibitors in patients with triple-negative breast cancer are particularly encouraging, Tripathy said, because these patients have limited treatment options.
 Triple-negative breast cancers tend to have more genetic mutations than other breast cancer subtypes, and these mutations generate abnormal or overexpressed proteins that may present targets for immunotherapy.

 Of particular interest is a clinical trial of the anti–PD-L1 antibody MPDL3280A with nanoparticle albumin-bound paclitaxel in patients with triple-negative breast cancer who did not respond to initial standard neoadjuvant treatment.
-Litton, the trial’s principal investigator, said the trial is part of a new MD Anderson program to identify patients whose cancer does not respond to standard chemo and offer alternative treatments (for more information, read the Triage Program for Triple-Negative Breast Cancer).
+Litton, the trial’s principal investigator, said the trial is part of a new MD Anderson program to identify patients whose cancer does not respond to standard chemo and offer alternative treatments.

 Researchers are also planning a large trial of the anti-PD-1 antibody pembrolizumab as adjuvant therapy in patients with triple-negative breast cancer who have residual tumor cells in the breast or lymph nodes after neoadjuvant chemo.
 “These patients have a higher risk of developing metastatic disease and dying of their disease later,” Tripathy said.
 Patients in the study will be randomly assigned to standard follow-up care with or without pembrolizumab.